-New evidence for link between depression and heart diseaseFebruary 19th, 2013 in Psychology & Psychiatry /
+New evidence for link between depression and heart diseaseFebruary 19, 2013 in Medicine & Health / Psychology & Psychiatry

 A Loyola University Medical Center psychiatrist is proposing a new subspecialty to diagnose and treat patients who suffer both depression and heart disease.
 He's calling it "Psychocardiology."

 In his most recent study, Angelos Halaris, MD, PhD, and colleagues found that an inflammatory biomarker, interleukin-6, was significantly higher in the blood of 48 patients diagnosed with major depression than it was in 20 healthy controls.
 Interleukin-6 has been associated with cardiovascular disease.
 Halaris presented findings at a joint congress of the World Psychiatric Association and International Neuropsychiatric Association in Athens, Greece.
 At the congress, Halaris formally proposed creation of a new Psychocardiology subspecialty.

 Forty to 60 percent of heart disease patients suffer clinical depression and 30 to 50 percent of patients who suffer clinical depression are at risk of developing cardiovascular disease, Halaris said.

 Stress is the key to understanding the association between depression and heart disease.
 Stress can lead to depression, and depression, in turn, can become stressful.